 jackets after all.
 Ultimately, how your jacket cuts the wind determines whether you are going to be shivering cold or a happy camper.

 The Columbia Flash Forward was fairly breathable, but that was largely due to it not really blocking the wind.

-A wind breaker jacket that breathes with you as your exertion increases is an important quality.
+A jacket that breathes with you as your exertion increases is an important quality.
 There's not much use to a layer that staves off the wind if it leaves you moist and sweaty on the inside.
 The drier you stay, the more comfortable you'll be, and that little bit of extra comfort is nice when you are at the crux of a challenging sport climb or hiking switchback number 99 on the Mt.
 Whitney Trail.

 Other models we tested, like The North Face Cyclone Hoodie and the Sierra Designs Microlight 2 - Women's

 , are made with a thicker material that does a great job of blocking the wind but did not ventilate well as exertion increased.
 We found ourselves a tad clammy in these models.
 While it's possible to self-ventilate them by unzipping the zipper, if that is the only way to keep them breathing then that sort of defeats the purpose.
 Enduring hard physical challenges always comes back to the breath, creating a place of spaciousness and calm.
 So you're better of putting yourself in a breathable model when you are getting after it out there.